egeny/fabuloos-website/documentation/api/set.md

       description: Return the current instance to allow chaining.
 ---

-Set a value for a player's [property](/documentation/properties.html).
+Set a value for a player’s [property](/documentation/properties.html).
 If there is no renderer, this method will store the value in the config which will be passed to a new renderer.

 ## Example: